 High Availability Setup

-ACP Server supports high availability through centralized storage backends that enable multiple server instances to share session data and state.
-This allows you to:
+ACP Server supports high availability through centralized storage backends that enable multiple replicas to share server state.
+This allows you to:- Run multiple ACP Server replicas behind a load balancer

-- Ensure session continuity across server restarts
+- Ensure resilience across server restarts

 - Scale horizontally for increased throughput